MUDAYARAJ/HomePricePrediction/README.md

 # House Price Prediction

-A Machine Learning Model to predict the House price Prediction based on the area and BHK.
+A Machine Learning Model to predict the House price based on the area,number of BHK,number of bathrooms andSqft required.

-## Tech Stack
+## Technologies Used

 **Client:** HTML,CSS,JS

 **Server:** Python Flask.

-## Features

-Any additional information goes here

 ## Features